department-of-veterans-affairs/vets-website/content/pages/healthcare/apply/application.md

 ---
-title: Apply for Health Care
+title: Apply Online for Health Care with the 10-10EZ
+display_title: Apply Online
 entryname: hca
 layout: page-react.html
 body_class: page-healthcare
 in_maintenance: false
 maintenance_line1: We're sorry.
 The healthcare application is currently down while we fix a few things.
 We will be back up as soon as we can.
 maintenance_line2: In the meantime, you can still call 1-877-222-VETS(8387) and press 2 to complete this application over the phone.
+lastupdate_override:
 ---
 <div id="main">
   <nav class="va-nav-breadcrumbs">